dkuppitz/openflights/README.md

 ## The Schema

 OpenFlights is an open data set containing [airport, airline and route data](http://openflights.org/data.html).
-While the dataset is not large, it bears sufficient complexity so as to make for a good model for a real-world data migration.
+While the dataset is not large, it bears sufficient complexity so as to provide a good model for a real-world data migration.
 Specifically, it allows for the modelling of [multi-properties](http://s3.thinkaurelius.com/docs/titan/1.0.0/schema.html#property-cardinality) and mixed indices containing [Geoshape](http://s3.thinkaurelius.com/docs/titan/1.0.0/search-predicates.html#_geoshape_data_type) data.

 ## Loading Titan 0.5.4